 Since graduating from Surrey 35+ years ago, my path has taken me into the world of IT, co-operatives and, for the past 15 years, the development of new broadband infrastructure.
 I am CEO at INCA building new full fibre and wireless networks.
 Nothing to do with my biochemistry degree!

 However, for the first time my degree has become very useful.
 My wife is a doctor and PhD student in neurogenetics at UCL.
 She searches for - and finds - genetic mutations that cause rare and devastating neurological diseases.
 Her research involves clinical neurology, genetics, big data, cell biology and a lot of biochemistry.
 I am the principal editor for her scientific papers.
 Although my main job is to hunt down typos and infelicities, my background in biochemistry means that I can understand the basis of the content.
 Obviously I have had to brush up since my undergrad days with a battered copy of Lehninger, so one of my current favourite bedtime reads is Human Molecular Genetics, 4th Ed.
 Who would have thought it?
 40 years on and I am finally using the scientific knowledge I gained at Surrey!
 PS/ I cycle a lot, hence the photo.

-Linguistic and International Studies (German, Swedish and Economics), 1981 and MPhil in Psycholinguistics, 1995
+Liz Avis, Linguistic and International Studies (German, Swedish and Economics) (1981) and MPhil Psycholinguistics (1995)